Maintenance Culture Shift: Doing Away with Reactive Maintenance

 Shifting from reactive to proactive maintenance necessitates new ways of thinking, doing, and managing.
 This sort of transformation will be a lengthy and drawn-out process.
 In the end, you may never be free of reactive maintenance tasks, but unplanned repairs can be reduced.

 When proactive maintenance is designed, implemented, and managed, it will result in optimal asset reliability at optimal cost.
-The corporation will gain more excellent value from its equipment and maintenance budget; upfront expenditures will be lowered, profit margins will be increased, work will be more manageable, and more.
+The corporation will gain more excellent value from its equipment and budget; upfront expenditures will be lowered, profit margins will be increased, work will be more manageable, and more.

 Although maintenance expenditures cannot be eliminated, they can be diverted.
 You should devote your time, money, and energy to completing proactive tasks since it will reduce reactive work.